-The Audit Committee shall be comprised of three or more directors as determined by the Board, of which a majority of the members shall satisfy the independence requirements of Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended and all other regulatory requirements applicable to the Company.
-Two members of the Audit Committee, Messrs.
-Shaul and Carlile, are considered independent under the Audit Committee Charter.
-Mr. Billingsley, as an employee of the Company, is not an independent member but he was appointed to the Audit Committee because Mr. Billingsley has intimate knowledge of the Company and provides financial expertise.
+The Audit Committee shall be comprised of one to five directors as determined by the Board, of which a majority of the members shall satisfy the independence requirements of Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended and all other regulatory requirements applicable to the Company.

-Each Audit Committee member understands fundamental financial statements, including the Company's balance sheet, income statement, and cash flow statement.
-Mr. Billingsley, an employee of the Company, serves as the "audit committee financial expert" as defined under applicable SEC rules and is not independent.
-Audit Committee members shall continue to be members as long as they remain directors and until their successors as committee members are elected and qualified or until their earlier death, incapacity, resignation or removal.
+David Carlile, our sole audit committee member effective upon the filing date of this 10-K, and Audit Committee Chair is considered independent under the Audit Committee Charter.
+Mr. Carlile understands fundamental financial statements, including the Company's balance sheet, income statement, and cash flow statement.
+Mr. Carlile has a depth of experience advising private and public companies on mergers and acquisitions from a financial perspective.
+He is an "audit committee financial expert" as defined under applicable SEC rules.
+Each Audit Committee member shall continue to be a member as long as they remain directors and until their successors as committee members are elected and qualified or until their earlier death, incapacity, resignation, or removal.
 Any member may be removed by the Board, with or without cause, and for no cause, at any time.
 Vacancies on the Audit Committee may be filled by the Board.